 B-633.6 A (T) NM should not be issued if it is unlikely that the hydrographic office will be informed when the temporary situation has reverted to the charted state.
 Without such information, the (T) NM cannot be cancelled at the appropriate time.
-If possible, an alternative method of promulgation should be used, such as a general chart note, eg A (T) NM should not be used if there is little likelihood of notification when the charted state is restored, as without such notification the (T) NM cannot be cancelled at the correct time.
-If possible, an alternative method of promulgation should be used, such as a general chart note, eg '
+If possible, an alternative method of promulgation should be used, such as a general chart note, eg: